The Future Consequences of Present Actions | Allegra Hyde

 —Tara Ison, author of Ball: Stories

-The Future Consequences of Present Actions is a fictionalized retelling of the story of Charles Lane, an 18th Century Transcendentalist who founded the Fruitlands commune along with Amos Bronson Alcott and his family (which included their daughter Louisa May).
-The commune soon fails, and the disenchanted Lane moves with his son to a Shaker village.
+In The Future Consequences of Present Actions, we meet Charles Lane, an 18th-century Transcendentalist who founded the Fruitlands commune along with Amos Bronson Alcott, the father of Louisa May.
+The commune fails, and the disenchanted Lane moves with his son to a Shaker village.